pulsely/PulseModemA/README.md

 # PulseModem A

-"PulseModem A" is an APRS client, that reads and reports APRS location and messages.
+"PulseModem A" is an iOS APRS client, that reads and reports APRS location and messages.
+It works on both iPhone and iPad as an iOS universal app.

 APRS is a digital communications protocol that can exchanges information among large number of stations both local and global.